 Questions regarding residency status upon initial application to UVI should be directed to the Office of Admissions.
-For a change in residency status after enrollment, contact the Office of the Registrar.
+For a change in residency status after enrollment, contact the Access and Enrollment Services Office on either campus.
 Residency for tuition purposes is established by providing evidence of fulfilling several conditions, including: (1) you must be a citizen of the United States, permanent resident alien, or a legal alien who has been granted indefinite stay by the U.S. Immigration and Naturalization Services (INS); and (2) living continuously in the United States Virgin Islands for 12 continuous months immediately preceding registration and/or application for admission.